tiationg-kho/leetcode-pattern-500/[H]array/array.md

     - could use the attribute of sorted order
     - if not sorted
         - we should greedily think move which side’s ptr will be the current best choice
-        - or think which side’s ptr’s result is already the final result
+        - or consider which side’s ptr’s result is already the final result
             - record it if need, then move this side’s ptr
         - or the both side shrink together
             - sometimes can use when we want to reverse array